Veerabhadrayyabelur/News_API/README.md

 - HTML: Markup language used for structuring the web pages.
 - CSS: Stylesheets used for styling the web pages and making them visually appealing.
 - JavaScript: Programming language used for adding interactivity and functionality to the web application.
-- [Insert name of News API]: API used for fetching news articles.
-(Provide a link to the API documentation if applicable)
+- [News API](https://newsapi.org/docs/get-started): API used for fetching news articles.

 ## Setup Instructions